BLOG

 Nickel Plated Vs Brass Ammo Casings

-If you hunt or shoot at a range, one question you might have found yourself facing is whether to use brass ammo casings or try out nickel cases.
+If you hunt or shoot at a range, one question you might face is whether to use brass ammo casings or try out nickel cases.
 Although brass has been used for centuries as ammunition casing, in recent years, the ammo manufacturers have begun to offer nickel-plated options, too.
-Nickel-plated ammo doesn’t eliminate the brass material.
+Nickel-plated ammo does not eliminate the brass material.
 Instead, the nickel coats the brass.

 Each option has its benefits and potential drawbacks.
 In many cases, whether brass or nickel-plated brass is the right choice comes down to personal preference.